- Pittsburgh Theological Seminary was founded in 1794.

 - Resident students live in one of the four apartment buildings or the residence hall.
 Apartments range in size from efficiency to four bedroom.

 - Master of Divinity with joint degrees in law, social work, and public policy

 - Master of Divinity with emphasis in church planting

 - Master of Divinity or Master of Arts with concentration in urban ministry

 - Master of Arts in Theology and Ministry

 - Master of Sacred Theology

-- Doctor of Ministry with five focus areas: Parish, Reformed, Eastern Christian, Science and Theology, and Reformed Christian Spirituality
+- Doctor of Ministry with seven focus areas: Urban Change, Missional Leadership, Parish, Reformed, Eastern Christian, Science and Theology, and Reformed Christian Spirituality

-- Our students originate from 29 states and five countries including Korea, Scotland, Egypt, Canada, and Malaysia.
+- Our students originate from 26 states and three countries including Korea, Scotland, and Egypt.